 This Modern Condition

-You are falling into a trap so subtle that you probably do not even realize you are bound.
-It calls to you from every crevice of our culture— materialism.
-It seeks to measure life by this world, and its focus is entirely on the here-and-now and what we can gain while we are alive here, from riches, to popularity, to belongings.
-Dr. Martyn Lloyd-Jones preaches a warning against this trap in this sermon on Isaiah 5:8-10, reminding us of the dangers of living in a mindset enraptured by this temporary world.
-Every second we spend longing for the world is a second we are not gazing on the goodness of our God.
-What are some things he urges us to note?
-First, materialism’s smallness— it takes all of life and measures it by what someone has.
-Second, it is selfish— the logical outcome of this worldview is for a person to think entirely of themselves and their existence here and how they can progress.
+Materialism is a trap so subtle that most probably do not even realize they are bound to it.
+It calls from every crevice of the culture and seeks to measure life by this world, its focus entirely on the here-and-now and what can be gained, from riches, to popularity, to belongings.
+In this sermon on Isaiah 5:8–10 titled “This Modern Condition,” Dr. Martyn Lloyd-Jones preaches a warning against this trap, reminding of the dangers of living in a mindset enraptured by this temporary world.
+Every second Christians spend longing for the world is a second they are not gazing on the goodness of their God.
+What are some things he urges the listener to note?
+First, materialism’s smallness—it takes all of life and measures it by what someone has.
+Second, it is selfish—the logical outcome of this worldview is for a person to think entirely of themselves and their existence here and how they can progress.
 What causes materialism?
-Ultimately, that God is not in man’s thoughts.
+Ultimately, that God is not in a person’s thoughts.
 Naturally, when people cease thinking eternally, they begin to focus on this world more.
-Scripture issues several warnings against this, and God has acted on these warnings several times throughout history.
-Dr. Lloyd-Jones exhorts us to care for our souls and to not put off addressing spiritual things.
-After all, what advantage is it to someone if he gains all this world has and yet loses his soul in the end?
+Scripture issues several warnings against this, and God has acted on these warnings throughout history.
+Dr. Lloyd-Jones exhorts the listener to care for their souls and to not put off addressing spiritual things.
+After all, what advantage is it to someone if they gain all this world has and yet loses their soul in the end?